eevdev/helm-charts/charts/alertmanager-config/README.md

 Specify behavior of Alertmanager with the [AlertmanagerConfig](https://prometheus-operator.dev/docs/operator/api/#monitoring.coreos.com/v1alpha1.AlertmanagerConfig) CRD from Prometheus Operator.

-This chart makes it easy to provide common default configs while allowing flexibility to override those defaults.
+This chart makes it easy to provide common default configs while allowing flexibility to override those defaults for example per namespace.
+It can also generate Alertmanager templates to be used by a global [AlertmanagerConfiguration](https://prometheus-operator.dev/docs/operator/api/#monitoring.coreos.com/v1.AlertmanagerConfiguration) (enable with `alertmanagerTemplates.enabled`).

 Note: The configuration is scoped to the AlertmanagerConfig namespace; receivers and routes will automatically get a name prefix to avoid conflicts with receivers and routes configured elsewhere.
 Please see the related configuration options for Alertmanager and Prometheus.